Beavis and Butt-Head

-Beavis and Butt-Head is an American adult animated television series created by Mike Judge for MTV (seasons 1–8) and later Paramount+ (season 9, as Mike Judge's Beavis and Butt-Head).
-The series follows Beavis and Butt-Head, both voiced by Judge, a pair of teenage slackers characterized by their apathy, lack of intelligence, lowbrow humor, and love for hard rock and heavy metal music.
+Beavis and Butt-Head is an American animated sitcom created by Mike Judge for MTV.
+The series follows Beavis and Butt-Head, both voiced by Judge, a pair of teenage slackers characterized by their apathy, lack of intelligence, lowbrow humor and love for hard rock and heavy metal.
+The original series juxtaposes slice-of-life short subjects—in which the teens embark on low-minded misadventures in their fictional town of Highland, Texas—with the pair watching and commenting on music videos.

-The characters originated in Judge's 1992 short film Frog Baseball, which was broadcast by MTV's animation showcase Liquid Television.
-After MTV commissioned a full series, Beavis and Butt-Head ran for seven seasons from 1993 to 1997.
-It was revived with an eighth season aired on MTV in 2011.
-A second revival, consisting of an initial two-season order, premiered on Paramount+ in 2022.
+Judge developed the pair when making his own animated shorts.
+Two of these films, including Frog Baseball, were broadcast by MTV's animation showcase Liquid Television.
+The network commissioned a full series, which over its seven seasons became its most popular program.
+The original series ended in 1997, but has been twice rebooted, first in 2011 for MTV, and again in 2022 for Paramount+.
+Starting in 2025, the second reboot was moved to Comedy Central, which renewed the series for a twelfth season.

-During its initial run, Beavis and Butt-Head received critical acclaim for its satirical, scathing commentary on society, as well as criticism for its alleged influence on adolescents.
-It produced various other media, including the theatrical film Beavis and Butt-Head Do America in 1996.
-A second film, Beavis and Butt-Head Do the Universe, was released in 2022 on Paramount+.
+During its initial run, Beavis and Butt-Head received acclaim for its satirical commentary on society, as well as criticism for its alleged influence on adolescents.
+The characters became pop culture icons among Generation X viewers, with their sniggering and dialogue becoming catchphrases.
+The series was adapted into a theatrical film, the commercially successful Beavis and Butt-Head Do America (1996), as well as a sequel, Beavis and Butt-Head Do the Universe (2022).
+The franchise also spawned other media adaptations and tie-in products, including comic book series, video games, books, and albums.